-Bass were our prey for Sunday’s outing and Bryce referred to us to Jimmy Walthall of 4 Seasons Guide Service.
-Jimmy is a veteran angler on Broken Bow Lake and a joy to be with on the water.
-We enjoyed lots of laughs and several fishing lessons during the day with Jimmy.
+Bass were our prey for Sunday’s outing and Bryce referred to us to Jerry Walthall of 4 Seasons Guide Service.
+Jerry is a veteran angler on Broken Bow Lake and a joy to be with on the water.
+We enjoyed lots of laughs and several fishing lessons during the day with Jerry.

 Broken Bow Lake is still elevated but the fishing is returning to normal after the torrential rainfall earlier this year.
 We were having luck with crankbaits and plastic worms near brush.

 The North end of Broken Bow Lake is a popular area for serious anglers.
 There is much less recreational boating and skiing in this area to disrupt the water.

 Fall is usually a fantastic time to enjoy a fishing outing on Broken bow Lake.
 Guides tell me October and November are two of the best angling months of the year.

 October and November is also a great time to visit Mountain Vista cabin in Beavers Bend.
 Our 20-mile view is spectacular.
 The forest surrounding the cabin is breathtaking during the fall foliage season.

 We do things very differently at Mountain Vista compared to many other cabins in Beavers Bend.
 We were the first to promote no add-on fees.
 Now, several others are doing the same.
 Many are not.